 Corrupt Windows Registry can be the culprit behind the annoying CPU GPU Network notification.
 This registry contains all of your system settings.
 And in the case of any corruption, all the settings get messed up.
 As a result, your operating system does not work properly and shows you unnecessary notifications.

 Follow this process to solve the issue of the corrupt registry and annoying CPU GPU Network notifications.
-First, move your precious data from the Windows drive to the other drive, just in case.
+First, move your precious data from the Windows drive to the other drive.
 After this, plug in the bootable USB flash drive with the same version of your Windows and restart your computer.

 How to Get Rid of CPU GPU Network Notification on My Mobile Phone Games